TanguyLe/MagicPriceUpdater/README.md

 - memory improvements on market extracts
 - improve the strategies (on a private repo)
 - develop the update prices part
-- define the final expected workflow
-- design the final interface (CLI ?)
+- implement the proposed interface